 Townships have always been a point of curiosity for me.
-Not only have I wanted to visit South Africa for more than a decade, but since studying my degree in International Development, I have developed an interest in understanding how and why such disparity exists around the world.
+Not only have I wanted to visit South Africa for more than a decade, but since studying a degree in International Development, I have developed an interest in understanding how and why such disparity exists around the world.
 This, coupled with a lifelong fascination of people, heritage and traditions from different cultures – and particularly African nations – meant that visiting a township was something I really wanted to do during my time in South Africa.
 Cape Town is beautiful, but if you stick to the affluent city centre, you’ll never know the real South Africa.

 But, this being said – visiting a township in South Africa is still a somewhat unusual activity to do on holiday in Cape Town.

-This is in someway due to the idea it is a form of poverty tourism.
-And to a degree it is.
+To a degree it is, I think it is.
 I even rung my mum the evening before to tell her about my first week in Cape Town, and when I mentioned visiting a township, she was a little horrified and asked why I’d want to walk around and gawp at people.
 She thought it was a little voyeuristic and somewhat insensitive.

 It stung a little but I quickly pointed out that that wasn’t my personal aim in visiting a township in Cape Town.
 My interest lay in understanding and opening my eyes to a bit of the real South Africa.
 Cape Town is incredible, but don’t get me wrong, it’s very European – I wanted to experience the ‘beating heart’ of a South African township.
 Something felt wrong if I just stayed in the wealthy enclaves and tourist areas of Cape Town, without taking the time to get to know local people and seeing daily life for a majority of South Africans.